 About the author

-Caroline McLaughlin Associate Director, Sun Coast Region, Sun Coast
+Caroline McLaughlin Former Associate Director, Sun Coast Region

-As the Biscayne Program Manager for the Sun Coast region, Caroline focuses her efforts on protecting the stunning marine resources of this unique park.
+As Associate Director for the Sun Coast region, Caroline focuses her efforts on protecting the stunning marine resources of this unique park.